pombredanne/django-optimize/README.rst

     Animal.objects.filter(name__icontains='foo').update(name='bar')

 but makes it 1000 by 1000 as default.
-You can let it make it, let's say 5000:
+You can set the size by:

 ::